 - Angi Rivera, Managing Director, GreenShape LLC

-- Beth Giltner, Sustainability Coordinator, *rand construction
+- Beth Giltner, Senior Sustainability Specialist, rand* construction

-- Derek Gallardo, Director, GHT Limited
+- Derek Gallardo, Director of Business Development, GHT Limited

-- Marissa Mitzner, Account Manager, Healthy Buildings (continuing term)
+- Marissa Mitzner, Account Executive, Healthy Buildings

 - Tom Mitchell, Architectural Sales Director, Ernest Maier

-The Education Committee plans, coordinates, and executes targeted educational programs to provide our membership and the greater Washington, DC community with the tools and knowledge to create a more sustainable built environment.
+The Education Committee plans, coordinates and executes targeted educational programs to provide our membership and the greater Washington, D.C., community with the tools and knowledge to create a more sustainable built environment.